niklasinde/charlatan/docs/quickstart.rst

 With pytest
 """""""""""

-It's extremely easy to use charlatan with pytest.
+It's extremely easy to use ciarlare with pytest.
 There are multiple ways to achieve nice readability, here's one possibility.

 In ``conftest.py``: